nicolas-raoul/Wikipedia-Reliable-Sources/README.md

-# Wikipedia-Reliable-Sources

-Configuration for WRS, the search engine that aims to only return results from reliable websites
+Configuration for [WRS](https://en.wikipedia.org/wiki/User:Syced/Wikipedia_Reference_Search), the search engine that aims to only return results from reliable websites.

 # How to contribute